 Q: It sounds like you're not interested in older artists.
 Is that true?

-A: That is patently false.
+A: Untrue.
 We are interested in all artists, 21 and over, who are doing thoughtful experimental work, and we welcome artists at any stage of their careers.

 For International and U.S. Artists Outside of Northeast Ohio

-Q: OK, I have nominated.
+Q: OK, I have been recommended.
 How do I apply?

-A: If you have been nominated for SWAP, you will receive an invitation from SPACES to apply.
+A: If you have been recommended for SWAP, you will receive an invitation from SPACES to apply.
 The invitation will spell out your next steps.

 Q: I have not been nominated.
 Can I still apply?